ptek/kerestey.net/content/writing/drafts/2000-01-01-first-impressions-single-spa.md

 quite difficult to test automatically in single-spa, so I am not very happy yet.

 I will work with the framework further and hope to get a much more complete overview of its merits.
-But for now, this is it.
+But for now, I am not sure if I would choose it again for a new project.